kdbinsidebrains/site/_features/03-tables.md

 ![tablesThousandsSeparator](/assets/images/features/tables/tablesThousandsSeparator.png)

-Thousands' separation only shows in the 'Table Result' and copied into clipboard.
+Thousands' separation only shown in the 'Table Result' and copied into clipboard.
 Exporting data into Excel, CSV or any other format always use a machine format.
 {: .notice--info}